Design of Electrified Propulsion Aircraft (2-Day Course) 8 January - 9 January 2022 Manchester Grand Hyatt, San Diego, CA

 - Baselining: Projecting the baseline forward, defining EIS and technology level (TRL considerations), defining propulsion technologies

-- Defining the EP concept: Schematics/Representations, EP architecture conceptualization and review of basic trades, morphological matrices, defining a CONOPS – Examples, electric technology infusion
+- Defining the EP concept: EP architecture conceptualization, morphological matrices, Modes of benefit and basic trades, defining a CONOPS – Examples, Pre-Design filtering and selection

-- Propulsion system modeling and representation: Schematics, review of components, Standard performance parameters and definitions, units, nomenclature, etc.
+- Power system modeling and representation: Schematics, Powertrain modeling approaches, Available tools, Standard performance parameters and definitions, units, nomenclature, etc.

-- Vehicle modeling and representation: Standard parameters to declare, Mission(s): Flight segments, Power management, Guidelines for presentation of results
+- Vehicle modeling and representation: Energy storage modeling, Mission(s): Flight segments, Power management, Propulsion-Airframe Integration

 - Calculating metrics: Energy specific air range, Fuel burn, Energy, ICAO CO2, Life-cycle CO2, TOFL, energy, DOC, NOx, etc.